 How to Watch Discovery Channel without Cable

-A decade ago, an expensive cable contract or satellite TV setup used to be the only way to watch popular shows on Discovery Channel.
-Today, that’s no longer true.
+A decade ago, cable used to be the only way to watch popular shows on Discovery Channel.
+Not now.

-All you need to watch Discovery Channel without cable is an Internet connection and a device to watch it on.
+All you need to watch Discovery Channel is an internet connection and a device to watch it on.
 If you’ve been wondering, ‘how can I watch Discovery Channel without cable?’ here are the best ways to get Discovery Channel without cable.

-If that’s the case, Philo may be the best streaming service for you.
-For under $20 per month, you can stream Discovery Channel without cable and lots of other fabulous content.
+With Philo, when you sit down to watch TV, it won’t be hard to find something you like.
+For just $20 per month, you can stream Discovery Channel without cable and lots of other fabulous content.

 Philo TV has been an option for cord cutters since 2009 when it launched at Harvard University.
 While it started as an affordable option for college students, money from investors like Mark Cuban and Facebook co-founder Andrew McCollum have grown it into one of the best alternatives to cable TV on the market.

-Its 40-channel package costs just $16 per month and includes the following channels:
+Its 50+ channel package costs just $20 per month and includes the following channels:

 - AMC, A&E, Animal Planet